Tardo/OdooTerminal/docs/javascript.md

   - 'i' Integer
   - '?'
 Indicates that next parameter is optional
 - secured: Hide command from screen & history
+- aliases: Used to given deprecated names of the module

 **Basic Example**::